-From early world history and to the recent past, La Roche College’s history major traces the evolution of societies and explains what has become of them.
+From early world history and to the recent past, La Roche University’s history major traces the evolution of societies and explains what has become of them.

 La Roche provides a balanced and intriguing menu of courses in both U.S. history and the history of foreign nations around the world.
 We cover everything from the earliest settlements in North America to the U.S. Civil War and the New Deal.